HomeDing/homeding.github.io/boards/esp32/ttgogallery.md

 title: TTGO Gallery (T14)
 tags: ["Board", "WIP"]
 layout: "page.njk"
-description: ESP32 Wroover board with integrated TFT color display and audio.
+description: ESP32 Wrover-B board with integrated TFT color display and audio.
 excerpt: >
   The LilyGO TTGO Gallery (T14) board offers an integrated TFT color display, SD Card, 4 buttons and Audio DAC output with amplifier.
 ---

 This board can be sold as a standalone board, as part of the TTGO T-Gallery kit, sometimes called TTGO-Time-Music-Box and in some documentations named T14 (v1.3).

-It is built using a ESP32 Wroover Module, digital audio output using the I2S bus, a stereo amplifier and a colorful TFT display.
+It is built using a ESP32 Wrover-B Module, digital audio output using the I2S bus, a stereo amplifier and a colorful TFT display.

 The [WebRadio example](/examples/webradio.md) is based on using this board.